Equivariant Architectures for Learning in Deep Weight Spaces: A Characterization of Linear Invariant and Equivariant Layers for Weight-Spaces

-\textbf{Bias-to-bias layers.} $L_{\text{bb}}$ is composed of blocks that map between bias spaces that are of the form $T:\mathbb{R}^{d_j}\rightarrow \mathbb{R}^{d_i}$.
+\textbf{Bias-to-bias layers.} we begin by discussing the bias-to-bias part $L_{\text{bb}}:\mathcal{B}\rightarrow\mathcal{B}$ which is the simplest case. $L_{\text{bb}}$ is composed of blocks that map between bias spaces that are of the form $T:\mathbb{R}^{d_j}\rightarrow \mathbb{R}^{d_i}$.
 Importantly, the indices $i,j$ determine how the map $T$ is constructed.
-Let us review three examples: (i) When $i=j=M$, $G$ acts trivially on both spaces and the most general equivariant map between them is a fully connected linear layer.
+Let us review three examples: (i) When $i=j=M$, $G$ acts trivially on both spaces and the most general equivariant map is a fully connected linear layer.
 Formally, this block can be written as $b^{\text{new}}_{i}=A b^{\text{old}}_{i}$ for a parameter matrix $A\in\mathbb{R}^{d_M\times d_M}$. (ii) When $i=j<M$, $G$ acts jointly on the input and output by permuting them using the \emph{same} permutation.
-It is well known that the most general permutation equivariant layer in this case is a DeepSets layer \citep{zaheer2017deep}.
+It is well known that the most general permutation equivariant layer in this case is a DeepSets layer \cite{zaheer2017deep}.
 Hence, this block can be written as $b^{\text{new}}_{i}=a_1 b^{\text{old}}_{i} + a_2 \mathbf{1} \mathbf{1}^T b^{\text{old}}_{i}$ for two scalar parameters $a_1,a_2\in\mathbb{R}$. (iii) When $i\neq j<M$ we have two dimensions on which $G$ acts by independent permutations.
-We show that the most general linear equivariant layer first sums on the $d_j$ dimension, then multiplies the result by a learnable scalar, and finally broadcasts the result on the $d_i$ dimension.
+We show that the most general linear equivariant layer first sums on the $d_j$ dimension then multiplies the result by a learnable scalar, and finally broadcasts the result on the $d_i$ dimension.
 This block can be written as $b^{\text{new}}_{i}=a \mathbf{1}\mathbf{1}^T b^{\text{old}}_{j}$ for a single scalar parameter $a\in\mathbb{R}$.
 We refer the readers to Table~\ref{tab:b2b} for the characterization of the remaining bias-to-bias layers.
 The block structure of $L_{\text{bb}}$ is illustrated in the rightmost panel of \cref{fig:equi_layers_block} where the single block of type (i) is colored in blue, blocks of type (ii) are colored in red, and blocks of type (iii) are colored in gray and cyan.
 Note that blocks of the same type have different parameters.